smartsenselab/SSAT/README.md

   categorys(filters) and labels.
   ![Alt text](/images/image3.png?raw=true "Attributes screen") The attributes box, showed in the image above, will be initialy empty, the attributes are defined following an hierarchy of categorys and labels, this hierarchy was created to ease to use of the tool in the midst of a high number of different labels.
   Hence  a category can be understood as an collection of labels, that have something in common.
-It is not possible to create a label that doesn´t belong to a category, so the insert label button remains deativated until an category is selected.
+It is not possible to create a label that doesn´t belong to a category, so the "insert label" button remains deativated until an category is selected.
   * There are two tipes of annotation frame based annotation and bounding-box based, the former comprises the whole video frame whereas the latter specifies a region(box) from the video picture, to annotate right-click on the video and then choose between frame based and bounding box based.